ninjamike1211/Painted-DOF/README.md

 # Painted-DOF
 A Depth of Field shader for reshade which can run in bokeh or "painted" mode.

+To install, simple download DOF_Paint.fx into reshade-shaders/Shaders.
+Inside reshade, unable "DOF" or "DOF_Paint" for the effect.

 In reshade, this shader supplies two tequniques, "DOF", and "DOF_Paint".
 "DOF" creates a more realistic bokeh-like background blur, while "DOF_Paint" creates a more paint-like artistic look.
 Both effects can be layered, creating some interesting visuals.

 The "DOF" shader uses a poisson kernel to sample surrounding pixels, creating a bokeh blur.
 The user can change the specific kernel, either to tweak performance/quality, or to change to shape.
 Included by default are three shapes (circle, diamond, and hexagon) with three quality presets each, along with a "painted" kernel intended to look like paint strokes.
 This kernel works best in the "painted" mode.